HeliosEnergy/helios-website/README.md

 ## KMZ Upload
 /scripts/kmz_upload.py

-Reads /kmz_files.json to parse KMZ map data into the PostGIS DB.
+Reads a list of KMZ files from /kmz_files.json into the PostGIS DB.
 The KMZ files will be in /data/kmz or provided by URL which will be pulled by the script.

 It's intended to be ran by a CRON tab in /container/cron/kmz